noahfalk/opentelemetry-dotnet/example3/readme.md

 - OTel may implement and deliver counters (derived from .NET MetricBase) with it's own Semantic. (i.e. UpCounter with Inc(), ValueRecorder with Record(), etc...)

-- MetricBase will report datapoints into the .NET MetricSource interface (EventSource/EventListener model).
+- MetricBase will report datapoints to listeners via a MetricListener type (EventSource/EventListener model).
 OTel SDK will attached as a MetricListeners.

-[Noah]: I agree with the Event sourcing principle but I would propose MetricBase is the implementation of the source concept in this pattern.
-So the data flow is:
-MetricBase -> Listener instead of MetricBase -> Source -> Listener.

 - SDKs will be opinionated!
 Thus, datapoints will be interpreted based on it's counter "type" for aggregators, processors, exporters, etc...